Speaker: Chris Colgan • Date: August 23, 2025

 "Higher home values means more property tax revenue and that means better schools, roads, and city services and construction jobs create money into the local economy and then the housing boom spreading to surrounding areas and that lifts the whole region."
 (7:41)

-Winchester, VA Real Estate Tour FAQs
+Winchester, VA Real Estate FAQs

 How much do homes cost in Winchester?

-What are the schools like in Winchester?
+What schools are in Winchester?

-What's there to do in Winchester?
+What is there to do in Winchester?

-How does Winchester compare to Northern Virginia?
+How does Winchester compare to Front Royal or Culpeper?

 About Chris Colgan